 Table of contentsToggle table of contents ↑ ↓

 What are Opioids?

 ‘Opioids’ are any controlled substance that is derived from opium, a naturally occurring chemical found in poppy seeds, or synthetically made to replicate these effects.
 These substances can be medically prescribed for pain (prescription painkillers) or can be turned into the illegal substances opium or heroin.
 While they do have some medical uses, they are also widely abused for their calming, pleasurable, and euphoric effects.
-When used regularly or long term, these drugs are highly addictive in nature.
+When used regularly or long-term, these drugs are highly addictive in nature.

-When opioids are used for a long time or in a higher dosage than is prescribed, the person taking builds a tolerance to their effect, meaning they need to increase their dose to get the desired effect.
+When opioids are used for a long time or in a higher dosage than is prescribed, the person taking them builds a tolerance to their effect, meaning they need to increase their dose to get the desired feeling.
 When they increase the dose, the likelihood of adverse effects, addiction, and even fatal overdose dramatically rises.
 More people die each year from opioid overdoses than from any other legal or illegal substance.

 Where do opioids come from?

 Heroin and opium are naturally derived from the poppy plant, typically grown in the Middle East.
 Increasingly, synthetic (manmade in a lab) opioids are becoming more popular because they are cheaper and easier to produce, and have even more potent effects.
-Synthetic opioids like fentanyl are increasingly available, and often sold to unsuspecting buyers.
+Synthetic opioids like fentanyl are increasingly available and often sold to unsuspecting buyers.

 Because fentanyl is 50-100 times more potent than heroin or morphine, the risk of overdose is greatly increased.
 The majority of opioid overdoses are related to a synthetic opioid like fentanyl, which may have been accidentally consumed by a user who believed they were using heroin or another painkiller.

 Opioids vs Opiates